• WORK

 “I just had a guy come in and say "I just saw your commercial last night for all of the services you offer.
 I never knew you did so many things here.
 Is it true that you notarize documents?”

-In addition to shooting multiple TV and digital spots, we also designed a couple of our dream businesses (speed dating on a kitschy yacht? uh, yes, please) from the ground up.
+In addition to shooting multiple TV and digital spots, we also designed a couple of our dream businesses from the ground up.
 It was all very vectory and very fun.

-When Lucky Charms launched two new rainbow marbits they asked us to come up with something fun for the limited release.
-And while we didn't get to make our jumbo-cereal hot tub float, we did get to make #LuckyToBe - a social good campaign that asked people to express why they are #luckytobe who they are.
+When Lucky Charms launched two new rainbow marbits they asked us to come up with something for the limited release.
+And while we didn't get to make our cereal hot tub float, we did get to make #LuckyToBe - a social good campaign that asked people to express why they are #LuckyToBe who they are.
 It was one of the first LGBT campaigns ever launched by a family brand and proved that simple ideas trump small budgets, limited time and big obstacles.

 The campaign got some pretty cool press and even won some pretty cool awards.